Atlow: History

-The name Atlow is derived the Old English for Eatta's burial mound or hill.
-The Domesday book lists Atlow as in the possession of Aelfric of Bradbourne in 1066 with a value of £1.
-By 1086 the Domesday book records the village's value had fallen to £0.1, and was in the possession of Henry de Ferrers.
+The name Atlow is derived the Old English for "Eatta's burial mound or hill".
+The Domesday Book lists Atlow as in the possession of Aelfric of Bradbourne in 1066 with a value of £1.
+By 1086 the Domesday Book records the village's value had fallen to £0.1, and was in the possession of Henry de Ferrers.
 The village is recorded as containing ploughland for 2, 4 acres of meadow, 0.5 leagues of woodland, and 3 furlongs of mixed measures.

 Atlow was, until 1866, part of the parish of Bradbourne.

-On 10 February 1629, 6 villagers from Atlow, including William Cokayne and Valentine Jackson, were taken to the Chancery court by two church wardens of the nearby village of Bradbourne.
+On 10 February 1629, six villagers from Atlow, including William Cokayne and Valentine Jackson, were taken to the Chancery court by two church wardens of Bradbourne.
 The two men claimed it an ancient custom for all the parishioners of Atlow to pay for the repair of the parish church at Bradbourne (the former Bradbourne Priory), but that the villagers had not been paying it.
 The following year the court decided that the inhabitants of Atlow were to pay annually 5s.
 6d. per oxgang (15 acres) to Bradbourne for repairs; but they were not to be charged for any previous arrears.

-In the 1868 National Gazetteer of Great Britain and Ireland, Atlow is described as: "It is situated in a pleasant district on the river Dove, and from a lofty hill, called Magger's Bush, not far from the village, there is a fine prospect.
+In the 1868 National Gazetteer of Great Britain and Ireland, Atlow is described thus:"It is situated in a pleasant district on the river Dove, and from a lofty hill, called Magger's Bush, not far from the village, there is a fine prospect.
 The living is a perpetual curacy in the diocese of Lichfield, of the value of £148, in the patronage of C. H. Oakover, Esq."